How We Work with Children

 - Children have an amazing capacity to learn language.

 The overall goal is that our children grow to understand how to live the best possible life filled with joy and happiness.
-As an added bonus we incorporate Spanish language learning into our school day.
-This is done as our teachers share with the students their love for the Spanish language in conversation and interactions throughout the day.
+We incorporate Spanish language learning into our school day, as our teachers share with the students their love for the Spanish language in conversation and interactions throughout the day.
 We welcome the opportunity to share our philosophy with you and your children.

 Our Approach to Spanish